Home / Services / AI

 Why AI review is different

-A review covers data paths, retrieval boundaries, tool access, approvals, logging, and model errors or manipulation.
+We review data paths, retrieval boundaries, tool access, approvals, logging, and the ways model errors or manipulation can affect real work.

 • Prompt injection and unsafe instruction following